-The above procedural steps do not limit the student or any of the College community members directly involved with the problem from attempting to resolve the matter at any time during the formal complaint process.
-The time frames listed above may be adjusted for compelling reasons with explanation and notification to the student (i.e.: essential individuals and/or information are not readily available).
+- Within thirty (30) business days, the divisional vice president office will issue a decision to the student and provide a copy to the unit lead.
+The decision of the divisional vice president office is final. - The above procedural steps do not limit the student or any of the College community members directly involved with the problem from attempting to informally resolve the matter at any time during the formal complaint process.
+The time framesdetailed above may be adjusted for good cause (i.e., essential individuals and/or information are not readily available).